 The Gluten-Free Diet: Facts and Myths

-Download the Printable Version of this Educational Bulletin Published December 16, 2019 Facts Gluten-free diet and celiac disease (CD): A strict, life-long gluten-free diet is required for health reasons.
+Download the Printable Version of this Educational Bulletin Published August, 2021 Facts Gluten-free diet and celiac disease (CD): A strict, life-long gluten-free diet is required for health reasons.
 Ingestion of gluten causes an adverse reaction which damages intestinal cells and can lead to serious health problems.
-Gluten-free diet and non-celiac gluten sensitivity (also known Read More
+Gluten-free diet and non-celiac gluten sensitivity (also known as Read More

 What is Celiac Disease?